 - Where.
-Ensuring that the contractual process follows the sequence as prescribed by the jurisdiction that the contracted parties applies to.
+Ensuring that the contractual process follows the sequence as prescribed by the jurisdiction that the contracted parties apply to.

 - Why.
 Reference to external documents rationalizing the steps, that could be a document in legalese and a corporate by-law text if required.

 We refer to the above structure as Proof of Process (PoP), which is a protocol that enables parties to trust a common process, which in this case, is the process of contracting.

 Using the above model, the contract maintains a cryptographic audit trail that secures the contractual steps for all of the stakeholders.